-Ivy Tech Community College produces a Dual Credit Crosswalk annually that assists our high schools and career centers with the alignment between secondary (high school) courses and post-secondary courses.
+Ivy Tech produces an annual Dual Credit Crosswalk that assists our high schools and career centers with the alignment between secondary (high school) courses and post-secondary courses.
 The Dual Credit Crosswalk is available on our website.
-High schools must complete agreements (memorandums of understanding) with local Ivy Tech Campuses in order for courses to be offered for dual credit.
+High schools must complete agreements (memorandums of understanding) with local Ivy Tech campuses in order for courses to be offered for dual credit.
 High school instructors must meet specific requirements to be eligible to teach as a dual credit faculty member.